Last updated: March 11, 2021

 - For internal administrative and auditing purposes.

-- To detect security incidents and protect against malicious, deceptive, fraudulent, or illegal activity, including, when necessary, to prosecute those responsible for such activities.
+- To detect security incidents and protect against malicious, deceptive, fraudulent, or illegal activity, including, when necessary, prosecuting those responsible for such activities.

 Please note that the examples provided above are illustrative and not intended to be exhaustive.
 For more details on how we use this information, please refer to the “Use of Your Personal Data” section.